National Changgeuk Company of Korea / Ong Keng Sen

 'THE WORK TOUCHES THE HEART OF THE AUDIENCE IN AN UNPRECEDENTED AND ORIGINAL WAY'

 Korea Economic Daily

-Trojan Women took Seoul by storm when it premiered in 2016 and has since enjoyed a sell-out run at the Singapore International Festival of Arts last year, its London performance is the first time the National Changgeuk Company of Korea, a leading resident company of the National Theatre of Korea, have performed in the UK.
+Trojan Women took Seoul by storm when it premiered in 2016 and has since enjoyed a sell-out run at the Singapore International Festival of Arts last year, its London performance was the first time the National Changgeuk Company of Korea, a leading resident company of the National Theatre of Korea performed in the UK.